- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - TLTRBLBR - - - - - - - - - - - - - - - -

 Absolutely positioned elements inside inline-level relative ones

-Just for visualization help the containing paragraph has a big font-size and the 4 absolute elements have colored borders on those sides where they should be "attached" to the c.b. edges (e.g. the one with left:0, top:0 has left and top colored borders.
+Just for visualization help the containing paragraph has a big font-size and the four absolute elements have colored borders on those sides where they should be "attached" to the c.b. edges (e.g. the one with left:0, top:0 has left and top colored borders).

-If the browser window is resized the inline relative element wraps differently and is possible to check where the browsers position the 4 absolute elements.
+If the browser window is resized the inline relative element wraps differently and is possible to check where the browsers position the four absolute elements.

-The specification CSS 2.1 definition of "containing block" says the following about this case (assuming that 'direction' is 'ltr').
+The specification says the following about this case, see CSS 2.1 definition of "containing block" (assuming that 'direction' is 'ltr') :

 … the top and left of the containing block are the top and left padding edges of the first box generated by the ancestor, and the bottom and right are the bottom and right padding edges of the last box of the ancestor …